AdrienSourdilleTIL/CV/README.md

 Personal CV repository for **Adrien Sourdille**, Analytics Engineer with 3 years of experience across various industries.

-Available in English and French, built with LaTeX using the [AltaCV](https://github.com/liantze/AltaCV) template.

 ## Preview

 ### English Version